mmurphy0/horsebet-app/README.md

 # horsebet

+## The results in scorelog.txt are not real winnings but are from testing the program to show how it works

 ## Description
 A Python Tkinter App which lets users put on bets on virtual horses with a virtual currency.
 These horses have odds and a random horse is selected each race